maxgamertyper/Pyhoot/README.md

 V1.4.1 will just be renaming functions as I like the format more
 Ex: profile_generator -> GenerateProfile, random_answer -> RandomAnswer (CamelCase, this will also happen with Listener Functions)

+### V1.4.0:
+Renamed functions and listeners into CamelCase so that they all match
+Ex: profile_generator -> GenerateProfile, random_answer -> RandomAnswer

+updated documentation and readme to current release

+V1.4.1 will add team joining functionality
+V1.4.2 will add a team join crash